West Bend, Wisconsin: Industrialization and post-war growth

 Amity Leather Products manufactured leather billfolds in West Bend between 1915 and 1996.
 The company constructed an Art Deco factory in the city in 1925, which is listed on the National Register of Historic Places.

 In the 1890s, West Bend's economy began to transition from a rural market town to an industrial community.
 Early manufacturers included the Schmidt and Stork Wagon Company; the Enger-Kress Pocketbook Company, which moved its operations to West Bend in 1884; the West Bend Aluminum Company, which began manufacturing low-cost aluminum utensils in 1911; and Amity Leather, which was founded in West Bend in 1915 and was once the world's largest manufacturer of leather billfolds.
 Other 20th century manufacturers in West Bend included Pick Manufacturing Company, which fabricated automotive parts; Gehl Brothers Manufacturing Company, which produced construction and agricultural equipment; and West Bend Concrete Products.

 Barton also benefited from West Bend's growth in the early 20th century, and the community incorporated as the Village of Barton in 1925.
 However, the village existed for fewer than four decades before being annexed by the City of West Bend on November 1, 1961.

 During World War II, West Bend experienced labor shortages because many local men had been conscripted into the military.
 In 1944 and 1945, Pick Manufacturing Company and the West Bend Canning Company addressed labor shortages by contracting German prisoners of war from local POW camps in Little Kohler and Rockfield.

 West Bend experienced dramatic population growth during the post–World War II economic expansion.
 As automobiles became more commonplace, more people moved to West Bend and commuted for work, taking advantage of new roads such as U.S. Route 45, which connected West Bend to Milwaukee.
 Between 1950 and 1990 the population more than tripled from 6,849 to 23,916, and the city annexed land from the surrounding towns as well as the Village of Barton.

+Seven people from West Bend were on board Cathay Pacific Flight 700Z, which crashed in South Vietnam, on June 15, 1972, due to a bomb.
+The West Bend passengers included the CEO of B.C.
+Ziegler Company, his wife, four of their children, and a family friend.
+John Torinus, editor of the West Bend Daily News in the 1970s, called it "West Bend's greatest tragedy".

-The West Bend tornado on April 4, 1981, struck the city, killing 3 people directly and 3 indirectly (totaling 6 deaths), and injuring either 53 or more than 100 (estimates from different sources differ).
+The West Bend tornado on April 4, 1981, struck the city, killing three people directly and three indirectly (totaling six deaths), and injuring either 53 or more than 100 (estimates from different sources differ).
 There is a monument at a park near Green Tree Elementary School.